Brněnec: Administrative division

+Etymology

+The name Brněnec was derived from the personal name Brnen and was created as a diminutive of Brno.

 Geography

 Brněnec is located about 15 km south of Svitavy and 45 km north of Brno.
 It lies in the Svitavy Uplands.
 The highest point is at 555 m above sea level.
 The municipality is situated at the confluence of the Svitava River and the stream Chrastovský potok; the built-up area is located in the valleys of these two watercourses.
 The Svitava River forms here the historical border between Bohemia and Moravia.

 History

 Next to an old trade route, the settlement of Moravská Chrastová was founded after 1200 by monks from the monastery in Litomyšl.
 Moravská Chrastová was first mentioned in a document from 1323.
 The first written mention of Brněnec is in the act of partition of the Svojanov estate from 1557.
 Until the 18th century, it was a part of Bělá nad Svitavou.
 After the Löw-Beer family founded here a textile factory, the importance of Brněnec grew.

 In 1938, the municipality was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After World War II, the Germans were expelled.